espoon-voltti/evaka/compose/README.md

 eVaka uses [PM2](https://pm2.keymetrics.io/) for running multiple services in parallel.
 PM2 is an opinionated choice for development process in eVaka.
 Installing PM2 is not strictly mandatory.
-You can also run every sub-project in separate processes or build Docker images and run the stack using Docker (please refer to the [documentation for this](#running-the-full-stack-for-e2e-tests)).
+You can also run every sub-project separately or build Docker images and run the stack using Docker (please refer to the [documentation for this](#running-the-full-stack-for-e2e-tests)).